kluster-ai/klusterai-cookbook/github-issue-summarizer-bot/README.md

 ```

 ### 3. Submit Batch Job
-Issues are sent to Kluster.ai's API for summarization.
+The requests that have just been prepared are are sent to kluster.ai's Batch API for summarization.

 ```python
 def submit_klusterai_job(tasks: list, file_name: str = "batch_input.jsonl"):